rannilo/respiratory-disease-prediction/README.md

 - Using all features to train the model
 - Using class weights to counter dataset unbalancedness
 - Using a novel data augmentation algorithm

+# Instructions for use

+1. Clone the code from Github
+2. Download data files and add them to the "dataframes" folder: https://drive.google.com/drive/folders/1ZEXr-3vSjL-_QR6x-cvRpm4XKJG3j-VU?usp=sharing
+3. Run the "master" notebook to see the experiments process.
+Run the "data generation" notebooks to see the data extraction process.

 ![Poster and high level overview of the code and model results](https://i.ibb.co/5xGTfbx/JPG-richard-annilo-poster-v2.jpg)